Aziz Mohammad Bhai: Murder charges

-Actor Sohel Chowdhury was killed on 18 December 1998 in front of Trumps Club, a club owned by Bhai.
-On 30 July 199, the Detective Branch of police pressed charges against Bhai along with the club's co-owners Ashish Ray Chowdhury (also Bottle Chowdhury) and Afaqul Islam (also Bunty Islam), and suspects Sanjidul Hasan Emon and Harun Ur Rashid (also Leather Liton) and four others.
-According to the charge sheet, Sohel Chowdhury had a brawl with Bhai about the mosque management committee trying to shut down the club on 24 July 1998, around 5 months before the killing.
-The High Court stayed the proceedings of the trial from 2003 until February 2022.
-Ashish was arrested on 5 April 2022.
-On 9 May 2024, the High Court sentenced life imprisonment to Bhai, Afakul Islam (also Bunty Islam) and Adnan Siddiqui.
-Ashish Ray Choudhury, Tariq Sayeed Mamun, Faruque Abbasi, Sanzidul Hasan Emon, Selim Khan and Harun Ur Rashid were acquitted.
+Actor Sohel Chowdhury was killed on 18 December 1998 in front of Banani's Trumps Club, a nightclub co-owned by Aziz.
+On 30 July 1999, the Detective Branch of police pressed charges against Aziz along with the club's co-owners, Ashish Roy Chowdhury (Bottle Chowdhury) and Bunty Islam.
+The other suspects were underworld gangsters Sanjidul Islam Emon and Harun-ur-Rashid (Leather Liton) along with four others.
+According to the charge sheet, Sohel Chowdhury had a feud with Aziz regarding the club's late-night activities which were disturbing the adjacent Banani central mosque.
+Sohel, a member of the mosque management committee, tried to shut down the club in July 1998, around 5 months before the killing.
+Other theories speculate that Aziz and Sohel had a feud regarding a woman as both of them were pursuing her.
+While visiting the club with his girlfriend, Sohel Chowdhury got into a brawl with Aziz when he made attempts to get close to her.
+Sohel slapped Aziz in front of everybody at the club, which infuriated Aziz.